axiom-data-science/portal-docs/DataScenarios.rst

 Adding Data to a Comparison Chart
 =================================

 Comparison charts appear below the map and allow you to plot similar data from different sensors.
-To add data from a station to a comparison chart, follow these steps:
+To add data from a saved chart to a comparison chart, follow these steps:

 #.
 Click the |data_display_scenario_icon|
 #.
 Click the ``Add to compare chart`` box under your scenario's name

+The new data will appear in the comparison chart in a contrasting color, and the station will be added to a list below the comparison chart.

 .. note::
 	Comparison charts have the same options for displaying data as saved charts, which are described above under **Displaying Your Data**.